Arnoldi-ak/default/docs/index.rst

 ===============================================
-Trend Micro Australia Setup: Install & Activate Subscription
+Trend Micro Australia Setup: Install & Activate Subscription at www.trendmicro.com.au/activate
 ===============================================

 Welcome to this complete guide on Trend Micro Australia Setup, where you will learn how to Install & Activate Trend Micro Subscription using the official activation page www.trendmicro.com.au/activate.
 In this introduction, we will focus on the essential steps to get started with your security software and repeatedly highlight the activation link www.trendmicro.com.au/activate, which plays a crucial role in setting up your subscription.
 Whether you are a new user or reinstalling your software, using www.trendmicro.com.au/activate ensures your Trend Micro Australia Setup is smooth, secure, and fully verified.
 Setting up the program through www.trendmicro.com.au/activate is the safest and most reliable way to Install & Activate Trend Micro Subscription on your device.